-Interest rate risk is the risk that the value of the Portfolio's investments in fixed income or debt securities will change because of changes in interest rates.
+Interest rate risk is the risk that the value of the Portfolio's investments in fixed-income or debt securities will change because of changes in interest rates.
 There is a risk that interest rates across the financial system may change, possibly significantly and/or rapidly.
 Changes in interest rates or a lack of market participants may lead to decreased liquidity and increased volatility in the fixed-income or debt markets, making it more difficult for the Portfolio to sell its fixed-income or debt holdings.
 Decreased liquidity in the fixed-income or debt markets also may make it more difficult to value some or all of the Portfolio's fixed-income or debt holdings.
 For most fixed-income investments, when market interest rates fall, prices of fixed-rate debt securities rise.
 However, when market interest rates fall, prices of certain variable and fixed-rate debt securities may be adversely affected (i.e., falling interest rates bring the possibility of prepayment risk, as an instrument may be redeemed before maturity).
 Very low or negative interest rates may magnify interest rate risk.
-As of the date of this Prospectus, interest rates in the United States and many parts of the world continue to be near recent historically low levels.
-These levels of interest rates (or negative interest rates) may magnify the risks associated with rising interest rates.
-The Portfolio may face a heightened level of interest rate risk due to certain changes or uncertainty in monetary policy, such as one or more interest rate increases by the Federal Reserve in response to inflationary pressure, among other reasons.
+Low interest rates (or negative interest rates) may magnify the risks associated with rising interest rates.
+There is a risk that the income generated by investments may not keep pace with inflation.
+Actions by governments and central banking authorities can result in increases or decreases in interest rates.
+Periods of higher inflation could cause such authorities to raise interest rates, which may adversely affect the Portfolio and its investments.
+The Portfolio may also be subject to heightened interest rate risk when the Federal Reserve raises interest rates.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, may result in heightened market volatility and may detract from Portfolio performance to the extent the Portfolio is exposed to such interest rates and/or volatility.
 Other factors that may affect the value of debt securities include, but are not limited to, economic, political, public health, and other crises and responses by governments and companies to such crises.
 Not all U.S. government debt securities are guaranteed by the U.S. government-some are backed only by the issuing agency, which must rely on its own resources to repay the debt.
-The Portfolio's yield will fluctuate with changes in short-term interest rates.
+The Portfolio's